ieee8023/covid-chestxray-dataset/README.md

 ## Motivation

 COVID is possibly better diagnosed using radiological imaging [Fang, 2020](https://pubs.rsna.org/doi/10.1148/radiol.2020200432).
-Companies are deploying AI tools and deploying them at hospitals [Wired 2020](https://www.wired.com/story/chinese-hospitals-deploy-ai-help-diagnose-covid-19/).
+Companies are developing AI tools and deploying them at hospitals [Wired 2020](https://www.wired.com/story/chinese-hospitals-deploy-ai-help-diagnose-covid-19/).
 We should have an open database to develop free tools that will also provide assistance.

 ## Goal
 Our goal is to use these images to develop AI based approaches to predict and understand the infection.
 Our group will work to release these models using the open source [Chester AI Radiology Assistant platform](https://mlmed.org/tools/xray/).